 1937 Luther Adler stars as a conflicted boxer in Clifford Odets' drama Golden Boy, which opens at the Belasco Theatre today under the auspices of the Group Theatre, and goes on to run 250 performances.
 It will be made into a musical with Sammy Davis, Jr. in the 1960s.

+1954 Future legend David Merrick makes his debut as a Broadway producer today with the Harold Rome musical Fanny at the Majestic Theatre, starring Walter Slezak (Tony Award), Ezio Pinza and Florence Henderson.
+Based on Marcel Pagnol's stories of romance on the waterfront in old Marseilles, it will run 888 performances.
 1959 Although reports had come in recently stating that the new Alan Jay Lerner and Frederick Loewe musical was going to be called Jenny Kiss'd Me, the new title is announced today in Variety.
 It is Camelot, which will open on December 3, 1960.

 1981 The original cast of the Manhattan Theatre Club workshop production of Crimes of the Heart are the stars in the Broadway production, which opens tonight at the John Golden Theatre.
 This Beth Henley play has already won the 1980 Pulitzer Prize for Drama and would run on Broadway for 535 performances.